Eurovision Song Contest: Phil Coulter's views on Israel challenged

-Eurovision Song Contest: Phil Coulter's views on Israel challenged after he backs RTE call for it to be excluded
+Israel-Hamas war in Gaza: Phil Coulter's views on Eurovision Song Contest challenged after he backs RTE call for Israel ban

 Daniel O'Dowd of Ireland-Israel Alliance was speaking after Dutch public broadcaster Avrotros joined the Irish broadcaster RTE in a proposed boycott of Eurovision if Israel remains as a participant.